 Refine your search to less than 500 properties to save.

 Four-story Federal style home with nearly 11,000-square-feet of living space.
 Generous foyer leads to exceptional large scale entertaining spaces.
 The residence has a large library, formal living room with 21~ ceilings, elegant formal dining room, open gourmet kitchen and family room.
-The third level features 4 bedrooms and 4 full baths, and the master suite occupies the entire 4th level with two full baths, a sitting room, and private roof
+Third level features 4 bedrooms and 4 full baths, and the master suite occupies the entire 4th level with two full baths, sitting room, and private roof deck.

 Stylish, spacious and sophisticated 200 year old Federal on prestigious N Street in the West Village of Georgetown.
 Over 7,000 square feet of elegant living space on 5 floors.
 Welcoming entrance foyer, double hung windows on the reception level, tall ceilings with magnificent crown moldings, gleaming wood floors, and high style fireplaces with Egyptian marble mantles in the double parlor.
 5 bedrooms, 6 full bathrooms, 3 half baths, and 6 overall

 One-of-a-kind waterfront penthouse with 3 bedrooms plus den and spectacular panoramic riverscape from 5,000 sqft terrace: private heated pool and spa with waterfall, fountain, extensive gardens, abundant elegant outdoor living and dining venues.
-Thoroughly custom architectural masterpiece with generously scaled rooms, fireplaces in four, luxurious master bath, 3-car parking.
+Thoroughly custom architectural masterpiece with generously scaled rooms, three fireplaces, luxurious master bath, 2-car parking.
 Full service class A building.

 What to Expect